Consider A More Balanced Approach…

 Related: Think Like A Pro Trail Riding Tips

 I donned my TekVest before penning this politically incorrect blog about the Ontario snowmobile speed limit.
-I’m going to open a controversial can of worms.
+I’m opening a controversial can of worms.
 So I fully expect a slew of darts and arrows to speed my way.
 Hopefully, there’ll be a few kudos too.
 So here goes…

-There are already reports of radar traps on a few snowmobile trails.
-And recently, I’ve even heard the somewhat ludicrous notion of speed enforcement from the air!
+There are already radar traps on some snowmobile trails.
+And I’ve even heard the somewhat ludicrous notion of trail speed enforcement from the air!
 So maybe it’s time to take a look at the big elephant in the room when it comes to Ontario snowmobiling.

 No one wants to talk about the 50-km/h maximum trail speed limit.
 That’s how high up has been for as long as I can remember.
 Probably set way back when a snowmobile hardly had the capability of reaching the speed of a lawn mower.
 Much less maintaining that pace before blowing a belt, fouling a spark plug or shaking the living daylights out of its rider.

 But does 50 km/h for today’s smooth trail riding and high tech sleds still make sense?
-I think it’s worth revisiting and as they say, please don’t shoot the messenger…
+I think it’s worth revisiting.
+But I’m not advocating a speed-frenzy free-for-all.
+So as they say, don’t shoot the messenger…

 American Snowmobile Speed Limits